RubisetCie/vscodium/README.md

 If you want to build from source yourself, head over to [Microsoft's vscode repo](https://github.com/Microsoft/vscode) and follow their [instructions](https://github.com/Microsoft/vscode/wiki/How-to-Contribute#build-and-run).
 This repo exists to make it easier to get the latest version of MIT-licensed VS Code.

-Microsoft's build process (which we are running to build the binaries) does download additional files.
+Microsoft's build process (which is running to build the binaries) does download additional files.
 Those packages downloaded during build are:

 - Pre-built extensions from the GitHub:
   - [ms-vscode.js-debug-companion](https://github.com/microsoft/vscode-js-debug-companion)